ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/nomenclature.md

   - Communicating findings with accurate terminology

 takeaways:
-  - Sequencing begins with fragmented reads that are assembled into structured sequences
+    - Sequencing begins with fragmented reads that are assembled into structured sequences.
-  - Contigs are continuous, gapless sequences reconstructed from overlapping reads
+    - Contigs are continuous, gapless sequences reconstructed from overlapping reads.
-  - Scaffolds order contigs but may contain unresolved gaps (often represented by `N`s)
+    - Scaffolds order contigs but may contain unresolved gaps (often represented by Ns).
-  - Reference genomes are assembled and annotated representations used for alignment and interpretation
+    - Reference genomes are assembled and annotated representations used for alignment and interpretation.
-  - Recognizing these structures is essential to working confidently with real bioinformatics datasets
+    - Recognizing these structures is essential to working confidently with real bioinformatics datasets.

 overview: [objectives, applications]